Involved Source Filesclient.goclone.gocookie.go Package http provides HTTP client and server implementations.

 size of the request body.

-If zero, DefaultMaxHeaderBytes is used.
+the default is HTTP/1 only.
 ReadHeaderTimeout is the amount of time allowed to read

 request headers.
 The connection's read deadline is reset